Here are three things:

 - bucks: 20-25g(absolute max winter portion) per buck per day

 Nada.
 Zip.
 Nothing Else.

-- There is no difference in the fee whether they are Dumbo, Rex, or a certain colour.
+- This is exactly the same whether they are Dumbo, Rex, or a certain special colour, etc..

 2. We only supply rats in groups of 3 (or more) unless they are going to share a cage with other ratties – in which case we will supply a pair.

 - It is important for baby rats to have same-age company and to go out into a new home situation with a friend